vanderby/SonarQube-AzureAppService/README.md

 The runtime execution is made possible by the [HttpPlatformHandler](https://docs.microsoft.com/en-us/iis/extensions/httpplatformhandler/httpplatformhandler-configuration-reference).
 This extension will start any executable and forward requests it receives onto the port defined in HTTP\_PLATFORM\_PORT environment variable.
 This port is randomly chosen at each invocation.
 A web.config file is used to tell the HttpPlatformHandler which file to execute and what parameters to pass along to the executing file.

  In order to make this work the [HttpPlatformHandlerStartup.ps1](https://github.com/vanderby/SonarQube-AzureAppService/blob/master/HttpPlatformHandlerStartup.ps1) script is executed by the HttpPlatformHandler.
 The script searches for the sonar.properties file and writes the port defined in the HTTP\_PLATFORM\_PORT environment variable to the properties file.
 It also writes the java.exe location to the wrapper.conf file.
 Finally it executes one of the StartSonar.bat file to start SonarQube.

+## Azure SQL
+If you wish to switch SQ to use an Azure SQL database deploy out the database with a case-sensative collation (e.g.  SQL_Latin1_General_CP1_CS_AS) and update the sonar.properties file with entries similar to:
+- sonar.jdbc.url=jdbc:sqlserver://AzureSQLDatabaseServer.database.windows.net:1433;database=DatabaseName;encrypt=true;
+- sonar.jdbc.username=SqlUserLogin
+- sonar.jdbc.password=SqlUserLoginPassword

 ## Alternative Hosting Methods
 Some alternative hosting methods are below with the relevant links.